terrestris/shogun-docker/README.md

 - SHOGun (the backend part)
 - SHOGun-Admin (the UI for handling SHOGun entities)
-- SHOGun-Demo-Client (the demo mapping client)
+- SHOGun-GIS-Client (the default mapping client)

 ### Recommended directory structure